 You’d expect Apple’s Pages and Keynote to champion this feature, but it’s sadly missing here, too.
 You do get the automatic contextual substitutions, but other than turning off default ligatures (Format > Font > Ligature in Pages), there are no app-specific controls.
 Even worse, open the OS X Font panel, pull out Typography from the cog icon pop-up menu, and you’ll see all the myriad options Apple makes – but none of them work.
 Try it and the Typography palette gets confused and hides most of the options.
 Beggars belief, doesn’t it?

-In fact, the only two apps I could find on my Mac that support not just character substitution but also manual control of Zapfino’s stylistic alternates were TextEdit (yes, really – try selecting Zapfino in it and typing ‘Zapfino’) and Softpress Freeway (update: Freeway is now discontinued, proving progress sometimes fails).
+In fact, the only two apps I could find on my Mac that support not just character substitution but also manual control of Zapfino’s stylistic alternates were TextEdit (yes, really – try selecting Zapfino in it and typing ‘Zapfino’) and Softpress Freeway (a DTP-oriented, designer-friendly web site production tool that has recently been reborn).
 Both have supported this kind of rich, sophisticated type control since the year dot, and still provide fully functioning control, via that Typography palette hidden within the Font panel.

 Weirdly, my preferred option for print work ends up being the one that was probably least obvious: TextEdit.
 Trust me, it makes sense.
 If I want to set more than a couple of words in Zapfino, I don’t want to act like a hot metal type-setter and hunt for every character as I go.
 I can set and refine it in TextEdit with relative ease, then print to PDF and place the result into my page layout as an image.
 The PDF contains nothing but vectors, so there’s no issue with resolution.
 It’s crazy that I have to use this workaround, but until Adobe fixes InDesign’s support for stylistic alternates, at least I have a working method.